 If you are accepted to a programme of your choice in joint application, Studyinfo will send you a notification that includes instructions for confirming that you accept or reject the offer.
 To accept/reject the offer, click on the link in the message and follow the instructions.

 For additional instructions, see the Studyinfo portal.
-The official Diak website also has an information page for new students.

 If you are accepted to our Master’s programme, you will be informed of the results by email that includes instructions for confirming that you accept or reject the offer.